 Make sure that the domain suffix of the UPN or alternate login ID is verified in Azure AD.
 If you sync users before you verify the domain, the user name of the user is changed accordingly.

 On a domain controller or on a computer on which the Windows Server Administration Toolkit is installed, follow these steps:

 On a domain controller or on a computer on which the Windows Server Administration Toolkit is installed, you can use Active Directory Service Interfaces Editor (ADSI Edit) to determine the domain suffix for an alternate login ID.
-To learn more about how to do this, see Using ADSI Edit to Edit Active Directory Attributes
+To learn more about how to do this, see Using ADSI Edit to Edit Active Directory Attributes.

 Note If the domain suffix isn't a registered domain, you must either register the domain by using a domain registrar or change the domain suffix of the user to a domain that's registered.
 This domain suffix must be registered by using a domain registrar before you can verify the domain in Azure AD.

 To update the UPN of a user who was assigned a license, follow these steps:

-The Windows PowerShell commands in this article require the Azure Active Directory Module for Windows PowerShell.
-For more information, go to the following Microsoft website:
+Start the Azure Active Directory Module for Windows PowerShell, and then connect to Azure Active Directory (Azure AD).
+For more information about how to do this, go to the following Microsoft website: